oneforawe/config-repo/setup/remote-machine-setup/README.md

    git configs of step 2 below):
    <https://stackoverflow.com/questions/35821245/github-server-certificate-verification-failed>

-2. Copy the git config file as a dot-file to the home directory and the local .config-repo, and edit to remove the user info (for the home directory) and to fill in the email address (for .config-repo).
-Add the git config to the local includes for .config-repo.
+2. Copy the git config file as a dot-file to the home directory, and edit to remove the user info.
+This is the global gitconfig file.
+Then execute the additional commands below (editing to give your appropriate identity) to modify the repo's local config file in `~/.config-repo/.git/config`:
   `cp ~/.config-repo/config/git/gitconfig ~/.gitconfig`
+  `git config user.name "Your Name"`
+  `git config user.email you@example.com`
+  (Alternatively, you can add a `.gitconfig` in the top level of the repo and add that file to the local `include.path`:
   `cp ~/.config-repo/config/git/gitconfig ~/.config-repo/.gitconfig`
   `git config --local include.path ../.gitconfig`
+  )

 3. Run this command to over-write existing shell configuration files with links to the config files in this repo and to install the necessary and desired